survivejs/react-book/manuscript/09_linting_in_webpack.md

 };
 ```

-In this case we just report for every identifier found.
-In practice you'll likely want to do something more complex than this but this is a good starting point.
+In this case, we just report for every identifier found.
+In practice, you'll likely want to do something more complex than this, but this is a good starting point.

-Next you need to hit `npm link` within `eslint-plugin-custom`.
+Next, you need to hit `npm link` within `eslint-plugin-custom`.
 This will make your plugin visible within your system. `npm link` allows you to consume easily a development version of a library you are developing.
 To reverse the link you can hit `npm unlink` when you feel like it.

 T> If you want to do something serious, you should point to your plugin through `package.json`.

-Next we need to alter our project configuration to make it to find the plugin and the rule within.
+We need to alter our project configuration to make it to find the plugin and the rule within.

 **.eslintrc**